-An Unclassified Professional Staff employee may discuss a performance evaluation with the employee's supervisor and/or file a formal appeal if the evaluation resulted in an unsatisfactory rating.
-Employees may elect to contact HR and/or the University Ombudsman for advice about the discussion with the supervisor or about the formal appeal process.
+An Unclassified Professional Staff may discuss a performance evaluation with the supervisor and/or file a formal appeal if the evaluation resulted in an overall rating of unsatisfactory.

 Discussion with Supervisor

-An Unclassified Professional Staff employee who desires to proceed with an appeal of a performance evaluation resulting in an unsatisfactory rating must submit a written appeal to the Dean, Vice Provost, Vice Chancellor, Provost or Director of the employee's unit within 10 days of receiving the performance evaluation review.
-The employee in his/her written appeal should include specific information about the performance areas where there is disagreement, documentation and/or examples of the employee’s performance in the defined areas (for the time period evaluated), and the desired outcome of the appeal.
+An Unclassified Professional Staff employee who desires to appeal a performance evaluation resulting in an overall unsatisfactory rating without or after supervisory discussion, must submit a written appeal to the Director of unit, Dean, Vice Provost, Vice Chancellor, or Provost (or designee) within ten working days of receiving the completed performance evaluation review.
+The employee’s appeal should include specific information about the performance areas where there is disagreement, documentation and/or examples of the employee’s performance in the defined areas (for the time period evaluated), and the desired outcome of the appeal.

-Employees who believe that they have been discriminated against on the basis of race, religion, color, sex, disability, national origin, ancestry, age, veteran status, sexual orientation, marital status, parental status, gender identity, or gender expression with respect to rendering a job performance evaluation may consult the Equal Opportunity Specialist at 785-864-4946.
+Employees who believe that they have been discriminated against on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression, and genetic information with respect to rendering a job performance evaluation should contact the Office of Civil Rights & Title IX at 785-864-8414.

 103 Carruth-O’Leary Hall

 A statement on appeals of performance evaluations was included in the policies and procedures for unclassified professional staff that were approved by the Chancellor in 1979, revised 1994, 1995, and 1996.
 These policies and procedures were Section C.4 of the 1998 Handbook for Faculty and Other Unclassified Staff; evaluation procedures were described in C.4.f.